lisaxue2/ssf-irrigation/README.md

-# Soil Irrigation Web App
+# Farm Flask: IoT-Enabled Irrigation Monitoring for The Sustainable Student Farm

 **Background**

-The web app monitors soil irrigation using a Wireless Sensor Network (WSN) built upon many ESP8266s microcontrollers.
-The ESPs are nodes in my network that use radio communication (ESP-NOW protocol) and interface with soil sensors gathering data on soil moisture.
-The user can access the data and visually monitor irrigation from a web page that is built by a web server capable of receiving and storing data from the WSN and handling user requests.
+The web app monitors soil irrigation using a Wireless Sensor Network (WSN) built upon many Arduino-ESP8266 microcontrollers.
+The Arduino-ESPs are nodes in my network that use radio communication (ESP-NOW protocol) and interface with soil sensors gathering data on soil moisture.
+The user can visually monitor irrigation from a webpage that's powered by a Python Flask server capable of receiving and storing data from the WSN and handling user requests.

 **Problems Addressed**